Tinkerforge/doc/en/source/Software/IPConnection_Java.rst

  Devices can only be controlled when the connection was established successfully.

  Blocks until the connection is established and throws an IOException if there is no Brick Daemon or WIFI/Ethernet Extension listening at the given host and port.

 .. java:function:: public void IPConnection::disconnect()

  Disconnects the TCP/IP connection to the Brick Daemon or to the WIFI/Ethernet Extension.

 .. java:function:: public byte IPConnection::getConnectionState()

  Can return the following states:

- * CONNECTION_DISCONNECTED (0): No connection is established.
+ * CONNECTION_STATE_DISCONNECTED (0): No connection is established.
- * CONNECTION_CONNETED (1): A connection to the Brickd Daemon or the WIFI/Ethernet Extension  is established.
+ * CONNECTION_STATE_CONNETED (1): A connection to the Brickd Daemon or the WIFI/Ethernet Extension  is established.
- * CONNECTION_PENDING (2): IP Connection is currently trying to connect.
+ * CONNECTION_STATE_PENDING (2): IP Connection is currently trying to connect.

 .. java:function:: public void IPConnection::setAutoReconnect(boolean autoReconnect)